nextcloud/social/README.md

 **🎉 Nextcloud becomes part of the federated social networks!**

-The app is in alpha stage, so it’s time for you to get involved! 👩‍💻
+The app is in alpha stage, so it’s time for you to [get involved! 👩‍💻](https://github.com/nextcloud/social#development-setup)

+Some requirements in this alpha stage are that your Nextcloud:
+- must use a real SSL certificate
+- must be accessible from the internet
+- must run on the default port

 Mockup:
 ![](img/screenshot.png)